martin-rdz/larda_cloud_sniffer/README.md

 The cloud collections for the LACROS campaigns at Leipzig, Limassol and Punta Arenas are included in the zenodo repository, but **not in the github repository**.
+To obtain those `git clone` this repository and then get the `.csv` files from the [zenodo repository](https://doi.org/10.5281/zenodo.4723823).

 ### analysis_code